sudheesreedhara/apigee-pivotal/ServiceBrokers/Microgateway/README.md

     EDGEMICRO_ORG: 'UPADATE WITH APIGEE ORG'
     NODE_TLS_REJECT_UNAUTHORIZED: 0
 ```
-8. Save the manifest file.
+9. Save the manifest file.
 Deploy Edge Microgateway as an application in PCF.

 ```
 cf push

 ```
+10. Congratulations!
+Now you have successfully deployed Apigee Edge Microgateway in PCF.

 ## Deploy a Sample App to PCF